 The Social Brain: Attachment, Connection, and Loneliness

 This is why the neuroscience of sex addiction is so much more than an exploration of behavior in isolation.
-The neuroscience of sex addiction reveals that true healing requires us to look beneath the surface, to understand the powerful emotional and social forces that drive compulsive patterns.
+The neuroscience of sex addiction reveals that true recovery requires us to look beneath the surface, to understand the powerful emotional and social forces that drive compulsive patterns.
 Only by addressing these underlying needs for connection and belonging can we begin to break the cycle and foster lasting, meaningful change.

 The Power—and Peril—of Neuroplasticity